desirekaleba/rust-guessing-game/README.md

-# rust-guessing-game
+# RUST guessing Game
-Rust guessing Game. the program will generate a random integer between 1 and 100.
+The program will generate a random integer between 1 and 100.
 It will then prompt the player to enter a guess.
 After a guess is entered, the program will indicate whether the guess is too low or too high.
 If the guess is correct, the game will print a congratulatory message and exit.